UBS Lures $3-Mln Merrill Duo in NJ, Reshapes Midwest and West Coast Complexes

-UBS Wealth Management USA this week unfurled a restructuring within major markets in the Midwest and on the West Coast, even as it celebrated an exception to its long-running expense constraints by luring a pair of Merrill Lynch veterans in New Jersey producing around $3 million.
+UBS Wealth Management USA this week unfurled a restructuring in the Midwest and on the West Coast, even as it celebrated an exception to its long-running expense constraints by luring two Merrill Lynch veterans in New Jersey producing around $3 million.

 In memos sent Monday to West and Midwest division employees, executives said they were combining branch complexes and eliminating management positions in northern California, Hawaii, Illinois, Ohio and Oklahoma.

 “A key success element we have found that accelerates growth is to align markets in our major metropolitan areas,” West Division Director Jennifer Povlitz and Midwest Division Director Heather Crist wrote in separate missives with identically worded explanations.
 “When our larger cities are led and managed by a single, cohesive team, we benefit from strong client successes and business results.”

 The changes follow the Swiss banking giant’s report last week of a continuing outflow of client money and advisors from its American wealth operations, and a recommitment to expense reductions.